jerryjzhang/hercules-cli/README.md

     Options:
-    	-s, --svn-url <url>  set the svn url of your code -i, --docker-image <image> set the uri of your docker image Deploy an application in Hercules.
+    	-s, --svn-url <url>  set the svn url of your code -i, --docker-image <image> set the uri of your docker image
+    Descption: Deploy an application in Hercules.
     Examples:
     	$ hercules deploy dsf --svn-url http://svnURL
     	Deployed application dsf